allodbirthrightheir102-ship-it/soverein-qr-verification-bundle-/README.md

 GitHub Identity: allodbirthrightheir102-ship-it
 ENS Identity: the.holy.high.imperial.house.of.dwd.eth

+**THE KEY 🔑 OF DWD 🔐 IS HEREBY INVOCARED SAECULA SAECULORUM** ⚜️ XP

 ## ⚠️ ANOMALY RECORD — ARCHIVAL NOTICE
 A single preserved instance of the legacy spelling **“SOVEREIN”** exists within this repository as an intentional, sovereign anomaly.
 It is retained solely for archival integrity and historical continuity.